Day 1, Arrive Chiang Mai (D)

 Wake up to the sounds of nature.
 Breakfast at the rafts, followed by a stroll to the Mon tribal village.
 Just before lunch we head down stream to take a ride along the infamous Death Railway as we pass hanging cliffs and river scenery.
 After transfer to Hua Hin, a quaint beach resort town located on the West Coast, check-in at your hotel.

-Pick-up from your hotel at the designated time and transfer to Bangkok international airport for your return flight home.
+Pick-up from your hotel and transfer to Koh Samui Airport for your departure flight.

 |Kanchanaburi||River Kwai Jungle Rafts||Standard|